mhuot/snmpsim/docs/source/documentation/simulating-agents.rst

 .. note::

-    The `--data-dir` option can be used to prepend custom directories to the search path.
-However, if SNMP engine is configured explicitly (via the `--v3-engine-id` option), then custom data directories will override the default search path.
+    The ``--data-dir`` option can be used to prepend custom directories to the search path.
+However, if SNMP engine is configured explicitly (via the ``--v3-engine-id`` option), then custom data directories will override the default search path.

 .. _snmpsim-command-responder:

-SNMP Simulator daemon
+SNMP Simulator Daemon
 ---------------------

-The *snmpsim-command-responder* tool hosts multiple independent SNMP Command Responders.
+The ``snmpsim-command-responder`` tool hosts multiple independent SNMP Command Responders.
 It can run multiple SNMP engines exchanging data over multiple network interfaces.
-Each SNMP engine instance can serve many independent sets of SNMP management objects (MIBs) sourced from :ref:`local .snmprec files
-<snmprec>` or :ref:`variation modules <simulation-with-variation-modules>`.
+Each SNMP engine instance can serve many independent sets of SNMP management objects sourced from :ref:`local .snmprec files <snmprec>` or :ref:`variation modules <simulation-with-variation-modules>`.

 .. _multiple-listen-interfaces:

-Multiple network interfaces
+Multiple Network Interfaces
 +++++++++++++++++++++++++++

 SNMP Simulator daemon can listen at multiple local IP interfaces and/or UDP ports.
-Just pass multiple *--agent-udpv4-endpoint* / *--agent-udpv6-endpoint* command
-line parameters carrying addresses to listen on.
-Whenever you wish Simulator to listen on thousands of local interfaces and/or ports, use the *--agent-udpv4-endpoints-list* / *--agent-udpv6-endpoints-list* options.
+Just pass multiple ``--agent-udpv4-endpoint``/``--agent-udpv6-endpoint`` command line parameters carrying addresses to listen on.
+Whenever you wish Simulator to listen on thousands of local interfaces and/or ports, use the ``--agent-udpv4-endpoints-list``/``--agent-udpv6-endpoints-list`` options.
 These options expect to refer to a plain text file containing newline-separated list of transport endpoints for Simulator to listen on.

 .. code-block:: bash

-    $ snmpsim-command-responder --agent-udpv4-endpoint=127.0.0.1:1024 \
+    $ snmpsim-command-responder --agent-udpv4-endpoint=127.0.0.1:1611 \
         --agent-udpv6-endpoint='[::1]:1161'
     Scanning "/home/user/.snmpsim/variation" directory for variation modules...
     no directory